 Here is the 4 agency process, outlined on one website.
 This is a great place to gain a broad overview of what you’ll need to do.

 The New Zealand Qualifications Authority (NZQA) now have a list of 'Pre-Approved Overseas Teaching Qualifications.'
 If your initial teacher education qualification is on this list, and you fulfil the other exempt requirements, you don't need to have your qualifications assessed.
 If your qualifications are not exempt from assessment, you’ll need to submit an online application form for an International Qualifications Assessment, and upload the required documentation (all of which needs to be colour photocopied and scanned)

-If your qualifications don’t need to be assessed, you can apply directly to the Education Council.
+If your qualifications don’t need to be assessed, you can apply directly to the Teaching Council.

-Download and complete the correct application form (for overseas trained teachers applying to teach in New Zealand for the first time, complete the EC15 form).
+Download and complete the correct application form (for overseas trained teachers applying to teach in New Zealand for the first time, complete the EC15 form found here).
 The application form contains a completion guide, a checklist, and list of required documentation.
 They require hard copies of certified copies of most documents.
 If you follow this step by step guide and send all the required documents, you can’t go wrong!

-You can find the type of Police Check you require for the Education Council at Overseas Police clearance.
+You can find the type of Police Check you require for the Teaching Council at Overseas Police clearance.

 Teachers employed in state and state integrated schools are paid on the base salary scale included in their respective collective agreement.
 Teachers are paid the same salary regardless of where in New Zealand they work.
 Where a teacher is placed on the salary is dependant on 2 things:

 the level of qualifications (on the New Zealand Qualifications Framework)

 years of recognised teaching experience